 In this context, the significance of cybersecurity cannot be overstated.
 As healthcare professionals increasingly rely on digital systems and electronic health records, safeguarding patient data and maintaining the integrity of medical records is paramount.

 In today's digitally driven healthcare landscape, patient data is more accessible than ever, making it a prime target for cybercriminals.
-Understanding the common cybersecurity threats in healthcare is necessary and imperative to safeguard patient privacy and data integrity.
+Understanding the common cybersecurity threats in healthcare is imperative to safeguard patient privacy and data integrity.

 Initially designed to improve user experiences and gather data for diverse applications, online tracking technologies have become a growing concern within the healthcare sector.